frigal001/Functions-Birds-Convergence/README.md

 fct_anagenesis
 fct_ana_clado
 ```
-these functions generate random traits and tree for each archipelago based on random colonization and speciation while keeping the number of species and number of endemic species constant.
-Three functions could be probably merged in one to simplify the code.
-The function needs as inputs the number of species that will use the generate anagenesis and the cladogenetic event(s) and the number of species that will stay unchanged (native).
+these functions generate random traits and trees for each archipelago based on random colonization and speciation while keeping the number of species and number of endemic species constant.
+These three functions could be probably merged in one to optimize the code.
+These functions needs as inputs the number of species that will use the generate anagenesis and the cladogenetic event(s) and the number of species that will stay unchanged (native).

 The function
 ``` r